MichaelCurrin/javascript-bundling-quickstarts/quickstarts/webpack/README.md

 # Webpack

-Webpack is one of the more widely used choices for bundling multiple JS files as one.
+Webpack is one of the most widely used choices for bundling multiple JS files as one.

+## Minifification and compression

 From Webpack v4 on, the default behavior in production mode is to _minify_ your JS files using TerserPlugin, such as to create `bundle.min.js`.